 - Simmer for 2 hours until amazingly tender

-I’m a big fan of cooking in an enameled cast iron dutch oven, although any pot will work.Want to try a traditional meal with flavor?
+I’m a big fan of cooking in the best ever cooking pot.
+In fact, you could probably donate most of your pots and pans if you have this one.Want to try a traditional meal with flavor?
 Try this Scottish meat pie - with a salad and some veggies on the side. #yummy #familyhistoryClick To Tweet

 When that’s almost done cooking, it’s time to make the pie crust…. or to make sure you’ve got a pre-made one from the store.
 But since we were trying to do a full-out traditional pie, we tried to make our own pie crust.

 Y’all, pie crusts aren’t for the faint of heart.
 They’re finicky, so be warned.

 - 8 oz flour – traditional or gluten-free